Arkansas playing Western Kentucky? Child, please, give us Arkansas-Arkansas State

 The third Arkansas practice of the spring took place Tuesday.
 Like most spring practices, a touch of knowledge was gained about the outside.
 Here are a couple of the most notable items (you can find all observances of note from our Trent Shadid at the link)

 First, Ty Storey was receiving the first batch of reps over Cole Kelley.
-While not a surprise — Morris did say the two were neck and neck and he planned to split the reps evenly — it’s the first time ever Storey has been, for all intents and purposes, the first-team QB.
+While not a surprise — Morris said the two were neck and neck and he planned to split the reps evenly — it is the first time Storey has been, for all intents and purposes, the first-team QB.
 Not sure what it means for the long term, if anything, but it is notable.

 World without Daniel Gafford is scary world

 The question is how quickly that subhead is going to become a reality.

 Arkansas will lose Daniel Gafford, no doubt about it.
 The 6-foot-10 freshman is a superstar who very well could have been named SEC Freshman of the Year on Tuesday and no one would have batted an eye.
 In fact, there is plenty of curiosity out there why Gafford wasn’t — along with Kentucky’s Kevin Knox and Alabama’s Collin Sexton.

 As to whether Gafford leaves Arkansas after this season, well, that is still up for debate.
 Some who read this may wonder why it is even being brought up at all.
 Yet, it is a question I receive more than any other.

 “Is Gafford going or not?
 If he does, what will the starting lineup look like?”

 Frankly, he should go.
 If his stock is as high with NBA teams as mock drafts suggest, staying in college another year does him zero good.
 Guess we’ll find out in a few months.